zlebruh/vzemi/README.md

   // When used, its value will replace your regular non-special props
   // which are usually used as your body payload
   $body: {},

-  // Causes the fetcher to reject failed attempts
-  // Be default, we don't do that and simply resolve
-  // Exmaple: {error: 1, message: 'Bla bla bla', data: null}
-  $reject: true,

   // Merged into a collection's url
   $path: '/aaa/bbb/ccc',